 - Assist students with academic and welfare problems either via UPSU advice or by sabbatical support via representation or campaigns

-- Represent the interests of students at both local and national level
+- Represent the interests of students at both a local and national level

 - Support active student/community engagement and proactively work with students and external agencies in encouraging positive social behaviour